autokitteh/kittehub/reviewkitteh/README.md

-# GitHub Pull Request to Slack Meow Workflow
+# GitHub Pull Request to Slack Workflow

 This project automates the process of listening for GitHub pull request events and posting updates to a Slack channel.
 The workflow tracks the state of the pull request and meows at random people from a Google Sheet in the Slack channel.